MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

 # Use a Python model in SQL Server for training and scoring
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-In this exercise, learn a common pattern used for creating, training, and using a model in Python on SQL Server.
+In this exercise, learn a common pattern for creating, training, and using a model in Python on SQL Server.
 This exercise creates two stored procedures.
 The first one generates a Naïve Bayes model to predict an Iris species based on flower characteristics.
 The second procedure is for scoring.
 It calls the model generated in the first procedure to output a set of predictions.
 By stepping through this exercise, you'll learn basic techniques that are foundational to executing Python code on a SQL Server database engine instance.

 Be sure you have completed the [previous lesson](wrap-python-in-tsql-stored-procedure.md) to create the **sqlpy** database objects used for training and scoring Iris data.

-## Create a stored procedure for generating a python model
+## Create a model using a sproc

 1. Open a new query window in Management Studio, connected to the **sqlpy** database.